UweKeim/atoms/README.md

 To play the game, locate the VirtualBox image in the "vm" sub folder and run it in VirtualBox.

 Inside the MS-DOS machine, the game is located in the folder **"C:\uwekeim\atoms"**.
 Start the **"atoms.exe"** executable.

+## Additional information

+See [this file for additional documentation](sources/ATOMIX.DOC) about the program and some cheats (all in German only).